deyran/minha-escola/REQUISITOS FUNCIONAIS/03 - LOGIN/0301 - sharpcorner/StepByStep.md

 3. Run de code

 ## CREATE A MVC PROJECT
+1. These steps can be used to create a Web Application  -> [[2]](https://github.com/deyran/pro-asp-net-mvc/blob/main/CHAPTER%207%20-%20SPORTSSTORE%20-%20A%20REAL%20APPLICATION/AA%20GETTING%20STARTED.md)
+2. Call the project *sharpcornerWeb*

 ## ADD ENTITY DATA MODAL
 ## ADD A CONTROLLER
 ## CREATE A VIEW